2 Options Markets{#sec-c:options}

 - Benefits of the Clearinghouse System:

-- Reduced counterparty risk for all market participants
+- Reduced counterparty default risk for all market participants

 2.3 Patterns in Option Prices